This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 Do the concepts of indirect patent infringement or contributory infringement exist?
 If, so what are the elements of such forms of infringement?

 The concepts of indirect patent infringement or contributory infringement do not exist in the Andean Community; therefore, they do not exist in Ecuador, either.

 How is the scope of protection of patent claims construed?

-The scope of protection conferred by the patent shall be determined by the wording of the claims, the description, the drawings, or, in certain cases, the biological material deposited, will be used to interpret this issue.
-Usually, claims are presented in accordance with the Andean Patent Manual, which states the following: “Claims may be independent or dependent.
+The scope of protection conferred by the patent shall be determined by the wording of the claims, the description, the drawings, or, in certain cases, the biological material deposited, which will be used to interpret this issue.
+Usually, claims are presented by the Andean Patent Manual, which states the following: “Claims may be independent or dependent.
 A claim shall be independent when it defines the subject matter to be protected, without reference to a previous claim.
 A claim will be dependent when it defines the matter to be protected by referring to a previous claim.
-A claim that refers to two or more previous claims will be considered a multiple dependent claim.
+A claim that refers to two or more previous claims will be considered a multiple-dependent claim.
 Claims are the most important part of the application, as they define the invention to be protected and define the scope of that protection.
-It is essential that they be clear and concise so that: i) it can be compared and differentiated from the state of the art in order to verify the patentability requirements; and ii) can unambiguously determine the extent of the rights of the patent owner.
+They must be clear and concise so that: i) they can be compared and differentiated from the state of the art to verify the patentability requirements; and ii) can unambiguously determine the extent of the rights of the patent owner.
 The requirement of clarity and conciseness applies to each claim individually, as well as to all claims.”

 What are the key defences to patent infringement?

 The main factor in defending patent infringement is evidence, especially expert reports that validate the unauthorized use of the patent, and samples of the infringing product.

 What are the key grounds of patent invalidity?